 The sightings of the tag are passed through a low-pass filter, before computing the distance of the object from the assertion point, and the speed of the object (see the parameters below).
 This filter effectively smooths out the tag position by blending each sighting with the previous position.
-The damping factor controls the strength of this smoothing, and should be in the range $0 \le 0$ adamping factor < 1.
+The damping factor controls the strength of this smoothing, and should be in the range maximum distance to enter

+$0 \le 1$ damping factor $\le 1$ .
 At 0, there is no damping, so the raw tag sightings are used.
 At 0.5, the current position of the tag is blended equally with the previous position of the tag.
 A value of 1 should not be used, as the current position of the tag would be entirely discarded.